Henry E. Prickett: Biography

 Prickett was declared mayor after the winner of the November 1867 mayoral election, L. B. Lindsay, was disqualified.
 A new mayoral election was held in January 1868, won by Thomas B. Hart.
 In 1871 Prickett ran for a full one-year term as Boise mayor as a Radical Republican.
 He was narrowly defeated by John Hailey, who never assumed the office.
-According to city records incumbent mayor Charles Himrod served the ensuing term.